astropenguin/azely/README.md

 ## TL;DR

 Azely (pronounced as "as-elie") is a Python package for computation and plotting of horizontal coordinates (azimuth and elevation; az/el, hereafter) of astronomical objects at given location and time.
-While computation and plotting are realized by [astropy] and [matplotlib], what Azely provides is high-level API to use them easily.
+While computation and plotting are realized by [Astropy] and [Matplotlib], what Azely provides is high-level API to use them easily.
 In fact Azely offers one-liner to compute and plot, for example, one-day elevation of the Sun in Tokyo:

 ```python